UK PAYE Tax Calculator 2012 / 2013

-The Tax Calculator uses tax information from the tax year 2012 / 2013 to show you take-home pay.
+The Tax Calculator uses tax information from the tax year 2023 / 2024 to show you take-home pay.
 See where that hard-earned money goes - with UK income tax, National Insurance, student loan and pension deductions.
-Updated with income tax rates and thresholds from budget 2012 to keep you up to date.
 More information about the calculations performed is available on the about page.

 £ This is your total annual salary, before any deductions have been made.